FabricMC/fabric-docs/develop/automatic-testing.md

 This is because we're trying to access the registry, or a class that depends on the registry (or in rare cases, depends on other Minecraft classes such as `SharedConstants`), but Minecraft is nowhere near initialized.
 We just need to initialize it just a little bit to have registries working.
-Simply add the following code to your class.
+Simply add the following code to the beginning of your `beforeAll` method.

 @[code lang=java transcludeWith=:::automatic-testing:7](@/reference/latest/src/test/java/com/example/docs/codec/BeanTypeTest.java)